programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 Remember, the direction of the slash matters (See Figure 7, which provides an entire transcript of what we have done so far in the tutorial).
-We checked to see that we had installed `MALLET`{.filename}
-by typing in `bin\mallet`{.userinput}.
-We then made the mistake with `import-dir`{.userinput} a few lines further down.
+We checked to see that we had installed `MALLET` by typing in `bin\mallet`.
+We then made the mistake with `import-dir` a few lines further down.
 After that, we successfully called up the help file, which told us what import-dir does, and it listed all of the potential parameters you can set for this tool.

 ![][6]

 Figure 7: The Help Menu in MALLET

-Note: there is a difference in `MALLET`{.filename} commands between a single hyphen and a double hyphen.
+Note: there is a difference in `MALLET` commands between a single hyphen and a double hyphen.
 A single hyphen is simply part of the name; it replaces a space (e.g., import-dir rather than import dir), since spaces offset multiple commands or parameters.
-These parameters let us tweak the file that is created when we import our texts into `MALLET`{.filename}.
+These parameters let us tweak the file that is created when we import our texts into `MALLET`.
 A double hyphen (as with –help above) modifies, adds a sub-command, or specifies some sort of parameter to the command.

-For Windows users, if you got the error *‘exception in thread “main” java.lang.NoClassDefFoundError:’* it might be because you installed `MALLET`{.filename} somewhere other than in the `C:\`{.filename}
-directory.
-For instance, installing `MALLET`{.filename} at `C:\Program Files\mallet`{.filename} will produce this error message.
+For Windows users, if you got the error *‘exception in thread “main” java.lang.NoClassDefFoundError:’* it might be because you installed `MALLET` somewhere other than in the `C:\` directory.
+For instance, installing `MALLET` at `C:\Program Files\mallet` will produce this error message.
 The second thing to check is that your environment variable is set correctly.
 In either of these cases, check the Windows installation instructions and double check that you followed them properly.

 Working with data
 -----------------

-`MALLET`{.filename} comes pre-packaged with sample `.txt`{.filename}
-files with which you can practice.
-Type `dir`{.userinput} at the `C:\mallet> prompt`{.filename}, and you are given the listing of the `MALLET`{.filename} directory contents.
-One of those directories is called `sample-data`{.filename}.
-You know it is a directory because it has the word \<dir\> beside it.
+`MALLET` comes pre-packaged with sample `.txt` files with which you can practice.
+Type `dir` at the `C:\mallet> prompt`, and you are given the listing of the `MALLET` directory contents.
+One of those directories is called `sample-data`.
+You know it is a directory because it has the word
+\<dir\> beside it.

-Type `cd sample-data`{.userinput}.
-Type `dir`{.userinput} again.
-Using what you know, navigate to first the `web`{.filename} then the `en`{.filename} directories.
-You can look inside these `.txt`{.filename}
-files by typing the full name of the file (with extension).
+Type `cd sample-data`.
+Type `dir` again.
+Using what you know, navigate to first the `web` then the `en` directories.
+You can look inside these `.txt` files by typing the full name of the file (with extension).

-Note that you cannot now run any `MALLET`{.filename} commands from this directory.
+Note that you cannot now run any `MALLET` commands from this directory.
 Try it:

 ``` bash
 bin\mallet import-dir --help
 ```

 You get the error message.
-You will have to navigate back to the main `MALLET`{.filename} folder to run the commands.
-This is because of the way `MALLET`{.filename} and its components are structured.
+You will have to navigate back to the main `MALLET` folder to run the commands.
+This is because of the way `MALLET` and its components are structured.

 Importing data
 --------------

-In the `sample data`{.filename} directory, there are a number of `.txt`{.filename} files.
+In the `sample data` directory, there are a number of `.txt` files.
 Each one of these files is a single document, the text of a number of different web pages.
 The entire folder can be considered to be a corpus of data.
-To work with this corpus and find out what the topics are that compose these individual documents, we need to transform them from several individual text files into a single `MALLET`{.filename} format file. `MALLET`{.filename} can import more than one file at a time.
+To work with this corpus and find out what the topics are that compose these individual documents, we need to transform them from several individual text files into a single `MALLET` format file.
+`MALLET` can import more than one file at a time.
 We can import the entire directory of text files using the import command.
-The commands below import the directory, turn it into a `MALLET`{.filename} file, keep the original texts in the order in which they were listed, and strip out the stop words (words such as and, the, but, and if that occur in such frequencies that they obstruct analysis) using the default English stop-words dictionary.
+The commands below import the directory, turn it into a `MALLET` file, keep the original texts in the order in which they were listed, and strip out the stop words (words such as and, the, but, and if that occur in such frequencies that they obstruct analysis) using the default English stop-words dictionary.
 Try the following (swapping in the correct pathway to the sample data).

 ``` bash
 bin\mallet import-dir --input pathway\to\the\directory\with\the\files --output tutorial.mallet --keep-sequence --remove-stopwords
 ```

-If you type `dir`{.userinput} now (or `ls`{.userinput} for Mac), you will find a file called `tutorial.mallet`{.filename}.
+If you type `dir` now (or `ls` for Mac), you will find a file called `tutorial.mallet`.
 (If you get an error message, you can hit the cursor up key on your keyboard to recall the last command you typed, and look carefully for typos).
-This file now contains all of your data, in a format that `MALLET`{.filename} can work with.
+This file now contains all of your data, in a format that `MALLET` can work with.

 ### For Mac